spnkrtv/SemrushTestAssignment/README.md

 | exampleapp | latest | 83wse0edc28a | 2 seconds ago | 153 MB |
 | python     | 3.6    | 05sob8636w3f | 6 weeks ago   | 153 MB |

-To learn more about Docker imaging [follow here](https://docs.docker.com/engine/reference/builder/).
+To learn more about Docker imaging, [follow here](https://docs.docker.com/engine/reference/builder/).

 ## Step 6.
 Run the container

-Final step is to check running container.
+The final step is to check the running container.

 Run the Exampleapp container by typing at the command line: